 Students must successfully complete each course to graduate from the College of Graduate Studies.
 The College uses a "Pass"/ "No Pass" system of recording student achievement.
 The faculty of the College set the standard of achievement for each student at 90% to receive a "Pass" (designated as "P" on the transcript).
 If a student does not achieve 90%, then he or she must remediate that portion of the curriculum at a pre-designated time, be reassessed and achieve a level of 90% to progress to the next academic year.
-A student who receives a No Pass in two Blocks following remediation or a second No Pass in a repeated Block after remediation must withdraw from the College of Graduate Studies and will be considered not in good academic standing.
+Academic progression is constituted by the successful completion of 10 graded events throughout the year.
+These events are comprised of seven assessments (1.1 - 1.7) covering required didactic courses (MS600 - Fundamentals of Research, MS610 -Organizational Behavior and Leadership, MS620 - Introduction to Regulatory Affairs, and MS630 - Concepts of Biomedical Sciences) and three course assessments covering research or presentation-based courses (MS700 - Journal Club, MS710 -Seminar, and MSPS730 - Thesis Research / MBS740 - Capstone).
+If a student receives a "No Pass" on two (2) reassessment graded events during an academic year, the student will be placed on academic probation, to be notified by a letter from the Program Director.
+If a student receives a "No Pass" on four (4) reassessment graded events during an academic year, the student will be required to withdraw from the program.
+The student's status in that case will be involuntary withdrawal "not in good academic standing".
 The student may re-apply to the College of Graduate Studies through the College's Admissions Application process.
 Re-application requests will be reviewed by the Dean and the Graduate Studies Committee.
 If there are more re-admission requests than open seats for admission, the Dean and the Graduate Studies Committee will rank the requests based on prior academic performance within the program with higher-ranked requests given preference but not guaranteed for re-admission.
 Students sending re-application requests after being readmitted once will be denied.
-Students approved for readmission will be notified no later than Monday of orientation week.
+Students approved for re-admission will be notified no later than Monday of orientation week.
 Students re-admitted will not receive credit for prior College of Graduate Studies coursework, must complete the entire MSPS or MBS curriculum, and will be required to pay full tuition for the entire program.

 To advance to the second year of the MSPS program, students must complete all coursework for the first year.